 - Transparency: banks and insurers can use fintech startups to store documentation, obtain commercial proof from customers, and communicate with their clients;

-- Customer service: end-clients can use fintech mobile apps to get updates on their cases, ask questions, and solve conflicting issues.
+- Customer service: end-clients can use react native finance app to get updates on their cases, ask questions, and solve conflicting issues.

 PayTM partnered 10 banks, providing them a marketplace with millions of potential clients.
 The platform manages banking documentation, interactions with customers, creates new offers, and manages digital marketing activities.

 Physical banks can connect to online stores and tech-savvy users, while startups should focus on making their digital wallets more universal.
 Ideally, the goal is to create a digital wallet acceptable in as many physical stores and banks as possible — which is one of the fintech industry trends that many startups will focus on.

 - Expanding the user base and delivering smooth offline and online transaction experiences;

 - Enabling steady remote work and online shopping.